Baltoli/project-docs/notes/log.md

 * Looking into cleaning up the build - LLVM_DIR is what's needed by LLVM cmake configuration.
 Depends on where LLVM is installed.
 Then also need the appropriately versioned tools.

+## 3/5/2017

+* Further work on cleaning up my work on TESLA static analysis - need to make things a little bit more "production".
+* Made some big cleanups that make the static analysis work dramatically easier to understand and work with.
+* Looked at getting documentation built properly - also need to add documentation for my own contributions to TESLA.
+* I can't update the ucampas styled pages myself, so the best I can do on my own code for documentation is just to add comments and clean things up as best I can.
+* Re-investigating a build of TESLA on OS X - requires building LLVM from source which is a bit of a pain, but there's no reason why it shouldn't work in theory.
+* Doxygen doesn't seem to want to actually generate any documentation for anything - investigating.
+* Finally managed to get doxygen properly generating documentation that could actually be useful on a TESLA site.